 The majority of EV owners charge their cars at either home or work.
 But where do you charge when those places aren’t an option?
 While gas stations are easy to find and pretty much always front and center, this isn’t the case for the majority of EV charging stations.
 Many EV drivers turn to their favorite apps or websites to plan their route or find a charger near them.
-Some examples of these are PlugShare (shown on this page), Google Maps, Open Charge, and ChargeHub.
+Some examples of these are PlugShare (shown on this page), Google Maps, Open Charge, ChargeHub, and Choose Energy.

 The rate for both ChargePoint chargers is the same as the rate that you buy electricity at your house, 14.3/kwh cents plus a $2.00 base charge.